-In addition, New Zealand’s Code of Practice for International Students sets out what you can expect of an education provider to ensure you are well informed, safe and properly cared for.
+New Zealand’s Code of Practice for International Students also sets out what you can expect of an education provider to ensure you are well informed, safe and properly cared for.
 The Pastoral Care of International Students Code of Practice is available in a number of languages from the NZQA website.

 The NZQA website contains information on the Code and provides information on what to do if you have a complaint about treatment by a New Zealand education provider or agent of an education provider.

 If your complaint is about money or contracts with an education provider, use the free iStudents Complaints website.